cbg-ethz/netics/README.md

 >> restart_prob=0.4;
 ```

+You can also average the ranks over several values of the restart probability.
+The script _netics_fun_all.m_ gives an example for the TCGA breast invasize carcinoma dataset, for restart probability values between 0.2 and 0.8 with a step size of 0.1.
 After the execution of the _netics_fun_, we can access the 10 highest ranked genes of the method by typing:

 ```
 >> ranked_list_genes(1:10)
 ```

 The files _pchisq.m_ and _pgamma.m_ were derived from https://ch.mathworks.com/matlabcentral/fileexchange/15171-jennrich-test/content/Jennrich/pchisq.m.

 Whenever the word 'sample' is mentioned above, we mean one paired observation for which measurements for tumor and normal tissues are available.

 Dependencies:
   - Matlab (at least R2015a)

-### References

 ### Contributions
 - [Christos Dimitrakopoulos](https://www.bsse.ethz.ch/cbg/group/people/person-detail.html?persid=197642)